FRIDAY FOTO EXTRA (May 23, 2010)

 A military working dog wears Doggles (yes, goggles for dogs) to protect his eyes as a Chinook helicopter takes off, kicking up dust and debris, during an air assault operation by U.S. soldiers assigned to Alpha Troop, 1st Squadron, 172nd Cavalry Regiment, 86th Infantry Brigade Combat Team of the Vermont National Guard in Parwan province, Afghanistan, May 11, 2010.
 The soldiers visited a remote village in Parwan Province to conduct a key leader engagement with village elders.

 All military working dogs receive their initial training at the 341st Training Squadron at Lackland Air Force Base, Texas.
 To view a photo essay about the advanced training of U.S. Air Force military working dogs, click here.

 Entry filed under: Counter Insurgency, National Security and Defense, Photos, Skills and Training, Weaponry and Equipment.
-Tags: Afghanistan, airport security, BCT, Counter Insurgency, Defense, helicopter, military aviation, military working dogs, National Guard, Vermont, war dogs.
+Tags: Afghanistan, airport security, BCT, Counter Insurgency, helicopter, military aviation, military working dogs, National Guard, Topics, Vermont, war dogs.